Great Wall Facts

 Average Height: 25.6 feet (7.8 meters)

 Builder: the ancient Chinese laboring people (common people, farmers, soldiers and slaves)

 Construction Period: About 2,000 years from the Warring States Period (476 BC - 221 BC) to Ming Dynasty (1368-1644)

 The Great Wall was a huge defensive line against enemies' intrusion in the past.
 The nearest battle took place at Gubeikou, Beijing in 1933, leaving many bullet holes on the wall.
 It is also the longest man-made construction in the world, winding 13,170.70 miles (21,196.18 kilometers) from the east sea shore (Laolongtou) to the west desert (Jiayuguan).
 If all the bricks were used to build a wall with a width of one yard and a height of 16 feet (five meters), it is long enough to go around the earth.

 Read more: How long is the Great Wall?

 Over 20 Dynasties Have Implemented the Construction

 This huge project is not a construction of one single state.
-It is a collective achievement fulfilled by over 20 dynasties section by section.
-The earliest section was built in the Warring States Period, marking the beginning of the 2,000 years' construction work, while the latest construction happened in the Ming Dynasty.
+It is a collective achievement fulfilled by over 20 dynasties, section by section.
+The earliest section was built in the Warring States Period, marking the beginning of the 2,000 years' construction work, while the latest construction occurred in the Ming Dynasty.